Pee-wee Herman: Pee-wee's Big Holiday

-He has said that one of the two films opens in prison.
-He has also said that using CGI for "updating" the puppets' looks could be an option, but it all depended on the budget the films would have.
+Reubens said one of the two films opens in prison.
+He also said that using CGI for "updating" the puppets' looks could be an option, but it all depended on the budget the films would have.
 Reubens once mentioned the possibility of doing one of the two as an animated film along the lines of The Polar Express, which uses performance capture technology, incorporating the movements of live actors into animated characters.
 Reubens approached Pee-wee's Big Adventure director Tim Burton with one of the scripts and talked to Johnny Depp about the possibility of having him portray Pee-wee, but they both declined.

 In June 2010, it was announced that Paul Reubens was working with Judd Apatow on a new Pee-wee Herman feature film set up at Universal Pictures, with Reubens and Paul Rust set to write the script.
-In an October 2014, interview with Rolling Stone, Reubens gave an update on the status of the film, saying: "It's been months and months of being right on the verge of being announced…I thought something was going to go public yesterday, actually, and that you’d be the first person I’d be talking about this with.
-But I’m thinking there will be something made public very soon.
+In an October 2014, interview with Rolling Stone, Reubens gave an update on the status of the film, saying: "It's been months and months of being right on the verge of being announced…I thought something was going to go public yesterday, actually, and that you'd be the first person I'd be talking about this with.
+But I'm thinking there will be something made public very soon.
 It's going to get made shortly after the new year.
 I wish I could tell you about it right now, because…I mean, it's amazing.
 It's going to be amazing.
-It think it first got leaked four years ago or so that the movie was going to be made, and ever since then it's just been stalling and stalling.
+I think it first got leaked four years ago or so that the movie was going to be made, and ever since then it's just been stalling and stalling.
 So I'm really ready for this to happen.
-But I’m not kidding: It's very imminent."
+But I'm not kidding: It's very imminent."